AutoMapper is used to map data between two objects. In this blog, we will see how to use AutoMapper in our application.

 class Program { static void Main(string[] args) { Employee employee = new Employee(); employee.Name = “Ram”; employee.City = “Delhi”; Member member = new Member(); member.Name = employee.Name; member.City = employee.City; Console.WriteLine(member.Name); Console.WriteLine(member.City); } } |

-But the above coding practice does not look efficient or smart programming.
+However, the above coding practice does not look like efficient or smart programming.

 To map these 2 objects we will use Automapper.

-So, in order to use Automapper right click on project name in Visual Studio and select “Manage NuGet Packages…”
+So, to use Automapper, right-click on the project name in Visual Studio and select “Manage NuGet Packages…”

 Search for Automapper and install it in your project.
-Post successful installation of AutoMapper, change the code in main method as shown below.
+After the successful installation of AutoMapper, change the code in the main method as shown below.

 class Program { static void Main(string[] args) { var config = new MapperConfiguration(am => { am.CreateMap<Employee, Member>(); }); IMapper mapper = config.CreateMapper(); var source = new Employee(); source.Name = “Ram”; source.City = “Delhi”; var dest = mapper.Map<Employee, Member>(source); Console.WriteLine(dest.Name); Console.WriteLine(dest.City); Console.ReadLine(); } } |

-Once you run the application, you will get Name and City value in destination object i.e. in Member class object.
+Once you run the application, you will get Name and City values in the destination object i.e. in the Member class object.

 Note: I have used Visual Studio 2017 and Automapper version 7.0.1.
 Before AutoMapper 4.2 there was a method called CreateMap.
 But this method was removed from version 5.0 onwards.

-In above example, we have used same property name in both the classes.
+In the above example, we have used the same property name in both classes.

-How to map different properties name between objects.
+How to map different property names between objects.

 class Employee { public string Name { get; set; } public string City { get; set; } } |

-In Member class, Name is now FullName and City is changed to Location.
+In the Member class, Name is now FullName and City is changed to Location.

 class Member { public string FullName { get; set; } public string Location { get; set; } public string MemberType { get; set; } } |

-Now, if you will run this code, you will get NULL output.
+Now, if you run this code, you will get NULL

 static void Main(string[] args) { var config = new MapperConfiguration(am => { am.CreateMap<Employee, Member>(); }); IMapper mapper = config.CreateMapper(); var source = new Employee(); source.Name = “Ram”; source.City = “Delhi”; var dest = mapper.Map<Employee, Member>(source); Console.WriteLine(dest.FullName); Console.WriteLine(dest.Location); Console.ReadLine(); } |